hmprt/hmprt.com/SITE.md

 - vim, eternal terminal, iTerm2, tmux, magnet

 ## Why is my username unpronouncable?
 - It's a strictly consonant contraction of my full name.
-You can pronounce it _hump-ert_
+You can pronounce it _hump-ert_.
 - This is less a privacy concern than a stylistic one.
 Extensive biographic information of me is floating around on the internet, if you know where to look.

 ## When writing?
 - Soon

+## Where am I currently?
+- Playa del Carmen, Mexico

 ## Other links
 [Opensea](https://opensea.io/hmprt)